5 Things You Didn’t Know About Tyler Baltierra

 You deserve to be breathing You deserve to be living You deserve tranquility, while still living on this planet Because you’ve got talent & you’ve got purpose that is destined for greatness, so embrace it!
 Because nobody can carry the strength to live with the pain of your life’s trauma, so remember… there are people in your life that love & care about what happens You deserve to be happy You deserve true love & deserve real peace Because a life worth living Is a life that keeps on climbing no matter how heavy!
 I love to watch the sunrise, meditate & write my poetry.
 It’s the perfect way to reflect on all the blessings this life has given me in the short amount of time I’ve been on this planet.
 If anyone out there is going through a difficult time in their life, I hope this poem can lift your spirits today, because you are LOVED…you are WORTHY…you are BEAUTIFUL…& you are STRONG…Keep going! ????????❤️✌???? #WritingIsLiberating #WritingIsHealing

-In a post dated August 7 of this year, Tyler shared a poem he had written about overcoming adversity with his over 2 million Instagram followers.
+In a post dated August 7 of this year, Tyler shared a poem he had written about overcoming adversity with his 2 million-plus Instagram followers.
 He revealed that writing helps him focus on the beauty in his life and just how blessed he is.
 Tyler’s fans were in full support of his inspirational words, commenting that they would be sharing his post with those in their lives who were struggling.

 4. Tyler’s Love For Catelynn Is Unconditional